miguel456/gmod-loadingscreen/README.md

 - Show current music title

 **Additional**
 - rules.php for showing rules after server join for the `motd` (ULX has to be installed)

+## Planned features
+- OO Porting
+- Config files for everything
+- Checking if music directory is empty
+- Allowing for more music
+- Instead of repeating a song, which can be annoying, make it so that they don't loop

 ## Requirements